PyLops/pylops/docs/source/installation.rst

 needed nor installed directly as part of a standar installation (see below for details)

-However, we sometimes implement additional back-ends (referred to as ``engine`` in the code) to some of our operators in order too improve their performance.
+However, we sometimes implement additional back-ends (referred to as ``engine`` in the code) for some of our operators in order to improve their performance.
 To do so, we rely on third-party libraries.
 Those libraries are generally added to the list of our optional dependencies.
 If you are not after code performance, you may simply stick to the mandatory dependencies